In-Memory Database Questions & Answers

 Figure 1.
 Data transfer in an on-disk database system

-In contrast, an in-memory database system entails a single data transfer.
+In contrast, an in-memory database system entails a single data transfer from the in-memory database to the application’s working data.
 Elimination of multiple data transfers streamlines processing.
 Removing multiple copies of data reduces memory consumption, and the simplified processing makes for greater reliability and minimizes CPU demands.

 Can you quantify the performance difference between the three approaches described above – using on-disk, on-disk deployed on a RAM-disk, and in-memory database systems?